shuvro-baset/Django-Rest-Framework/README.md

 `ViewSet Class`
    - combine relative views in a single class
    - provide actions(create, update, delete, list, retrieve, partial_update) instead of methods(post, get)

+`ModelViewSet Class`
+   - inherits from GenericAPIView includes implementations for various actions, by mixing in the behavoiur of the various mixin class.

+`Authentication & Permission`
+   - permissions(AllowAny, isAuthenticate, isAdminUser, )